vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 Note that the `value` field corresponds to the full value to be payed by the shopper, whereas the `referenceValue` is the base number over which interests apply.
 If no interest apply to the order, they should be equal.

->ℹ️ For this example, we are considering a single payment method, with a single installment and no interest.
+> ℹ️️ For this example, we are considering a single payment method, with a single installment and no interest.
 To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders)

 Use the options and information from the [simulation](https://developers.vtex.com/docs/guides/create-a-regular-order-using-the-checkout-api#1-simulate-a-cart) response data to assemble your own `paymentData`.